Orrin at the Bully Pulpit

 It is true that Congress has legislative authority over the District "in all cases whatsoever" but Congress does not have authority to redefine the Constitution simply because it involves the District.
 The Constitution talks about apportioning tazes among the citizens of the states, but it does not prohibit Congress from taxing the district over which they have exclusive legislative authority.
 It does not allow Congress, however, to stipulate the nature of Congress – that requires a Constitutional Amendment.
 That’s what we need, an amendment removing the cap on the size of Congress and stipulating a maximum size (in population) for a Congressional District.
 At the same time this amendment could grant voting representation to the citizens of any territory which pays federal taxes (or any other generic designation that would encompass D.C.).

-2 replies on “Orrin at the Bully Pulpit”
+2 responses to “Orrin at the Bully Pulpit”

 Senator Hatch has little regard for the Constitution.
 He’s like a lawyer looking at any law that is ‘in the way’: it’s his job to figure out a plausible way to get around it.